msupply-foundation/conforma-server/documentation/Action-plugin-specification.md

 Please see [Triggers & Actions](./Triggers-and-Actions.md) for an explanation of how the trigger/action system works.

-This document gives the specification for the **Action plugins** themselves.
+This document details the specification for the **Action plugins** themselves.

 ## Location & Folder contents